Your cart is currently empty!

 Iceland is a beautiful country in a raw, powerful way.
 I visited for two weeks and thought I’d done my homework.
-But as with every trip, you learn something, some of which you really would have liked to know beforehand.
+But as with every trip, you learn something – and some of those things would be great to know about Iceland beforehand.

-These 10 things to know about Iceland before you go are things I learned on the ground.
-I think they’ll help you keep your expectations in check, avoid disappointment and in turn have a great holiday.
+These 10 things to know about Iceland before you set foot in the country, are what I learned on the ground.
+I think they’ll help keep your expectations in check, avoid disappointment – and in turn have a great holiday.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.